ivirshup/anndata-paper/paper.md

 ## AnnData's data semantics is designed for an exploratory data analysis workflow

 AnnData models datasets as collections of elements which are functions of it's observations (`obs_names`) and variables (`var_names`).
-This is based on both concepts of tidy data [@Wickham2014] and standard modelling of machine learning tasks [@Buitinck2013].
+This is based on both concepts of tidy data [@Wickham2014] and standard modelling of machine learning tasks [@sklearn_api].
 At the core of the object are the measured values which we would like to understand more (`X`, `layers`).
 Each element here will contains a value (which can be "missing", like `nan`) for the product of the observations and variables.
 We build our understanding of the dataset by adding annotated and derived values onto the observations and variables \autoref{fig:overview}.